rsoper/richardsoper.me/README.md

     - Create .htpasswd basic auth file for Traefik dashboard "htpasswd -c richardsoper.me/shared/.htpasswd your_username"
     - Navigate to traefik/traefik.yml and update the email address(unless you want me to know about your certs)
     - Create traefik_proxy network with "docker network create traefik_proxy"
-    - With all variable created, run the docker-up.sh script or command "docker-compose -f richardsoper.me/docker-compose.yml up -d"
+    - With all variable created, run command "docker-compose up -d" from the root directory of this repository
+    - For monitoring, run command "docker-compose -f ./monitoring/docker-compose.yml up -d"

 ### Future work